AMPL is like Bitcoin except it can be used in contracts

 Our Answer: "Because the goal of the decentralized finance movement, is to create an alternative financial ecosystem, beyond the reach of politics."

-Stablecoins either 1) rely on traditional banks, or 2) rely on lenders of last resort.
+Stablecoins today either rely on 1) traditional banks, or 2) lenders of last resort.

 AMPL is an independent financial primitive that does not rely on centralized collateral or lenders of last resort.
 It's like Bitcoin, except it can be used in contracts.